 The AAFP has reviewed Tick-borne Diseases, and deemed it acceptable for AAFP credit.
 Term of approval is from 02/15/2023 to 02/14/2024.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

-This session, when a Blacklegged Tick Bite is More than a Bite, is approved for 0.25 enduring AAFP Prescribed credits.
+This session, When a Blacklegged Tick Bite is More than a Bite, is approved for 0.25 enduring materials AAFP Prescribed credits.

 - Be able to distinguish between asymptomatic and symptomatic blacklegged tick bites